ilaria-cannava/MySQL-Projects/README.md

 * How many unique customer types does the data have?
 * Which customer type buys the most?
 * Which of the customer types brings the most revenue?
-* How many unique payment methods does the data have?
-* What is the most common payment method?
 * What is the most common customer type?
 * Which customer type buys the most?
 * Which customer type pays the most in VAT?